 Some common challenges you may encounter include:

 Module Updates: Some contributed modules might not yet be updated for Drupal 10.
-You may need to find an alternative module, contributing to the module development, or to develop a custom solution.
+You should search for another module or help with module development or create your own custom solution.

 Q7: How can I overcome these challenges?